-FUJIFILM Dimatix, Inc., Santa Clara, Calif., a pioneer and leading supplier of piezoelectric drop-on-demand inkjet products used for industrial applications, is helping drive a revolution in inkjet technology to support a new generation of products used for industrial product decoration and materials deposition.
+FUJIFILM Dimatix, Inc., Santa Clara, Calif., a pioneer and leading supplier of piezoelectric drop-on-demand inkjet products used for industrial applications.
+The company is helping drive a revolution in inkjet technology to support a new generation of products used for industrial product decoration and materials deposition.

-The Santa Clara, Calif.-based company offers the Dimatix Materials Printers (DMP), which includes a line-up of materials deposition systems designed for micro-precision jetting of a variety of functional fluids onto virtually any surface.
-All DMP systems employ single-use cartridges that researchers can fill with their own fluid materials to minimize waste and reduce the cost and complexity associated with traditional product development and prototyping.
+The Santa Clara, Calif.-based company offers the Dimatix Materials Printers (DMP).
+This includes a line-up of materials deposition systems designed for micro-precision jetting of a variety of functional fluids onto virtually any surface.
+All DMP systems employ single-use cartridges that researchers can fill with their own fluid materials to minimize waste.
+Also, it helps in reducing the cost and complexity associated with traditional product development and prototyping.

-Bolding says that the most commonly used inks in the industry for membrane switches are solvent inks, primarily polyester or sometimes vinyl resin based, depending on the substrate being used.
+Bolding says that the most common inks that the manufacturers use in the industry for membrane switches are solvent inks.
+Primarily they use polyester or sometimes vinyl resin-based.
+However, this depends upon the substrate.

-“However, UV inks are also widely utilized and to obtain a good through cure, a well-designed UV curing system typically with metal halide doped mercury bulbs work best,” Bolden says.
+“However, sometimes the manufacturers also utilize UV inks.
+In order to obtain a good through cure, a well-designed UV curing system typically with metal halide doped mercury bulbs work best,” Bolden says.
 “The flexible circuitry predominantly uses thick film inks containing silver flake particles.
-UV curable dielectrics are printed as an insulating layer between traces that may come into contact with each other.”
+UV curable dielectrics printing act as an insulating layer between traces that may come into contact with each other.”

 Bolding states that MacDermid Autotype supplies globally specialty print treated hard-coated polyester films for the graphic overlays.

 “We specialize in producing films to fit the diverse applications where a membrane switch is utilized,” he says.
 “The finish to the overlay is a chemically resistant textured finish.
-Fine or matte textured surfaces are offered, as well as finishes incorporating anti-microbial resistance for use in medical applications or in environments where surface cleanliness is critical.”
+They offer Fine or matte textured surfaces.
+Also, providing finishes incorporating anti-microbial resistance for use in medical applications or in environments where surface cleanliness is critical.”

 One of the major ink suppliers in this area is Nazdar in Shawnee, Kan.
 The company was one of the first to develop viable LED-curing screen printing inks for the membrane overlay market.
-The inks were developed to provide adhesion to a variety of substrates.
+The inks came into existence to provide adhesion to a variety of substrates.

 “Reduced heat in the curing process, reduces heat-related issues with substrates,” Maybaum says.

-“Familiarity to substrates, inks and other process materials used in membrane switch may be applicable to graphics and sign applications,” Maybaum says.
+“Familiarity to substrates, inks, and other process materials that manufacturer use in membrane switch may be applicable to graphics and sign applications,” Maybaum says.
 “For example, membrane switch inks should be compatible with aggressive adhesives.
 This compatibility may lend itself to using printable adhesives instead of tapes or glues.
-Some membrane switch inks can also be used for in-mold decorating.
+Th in-molding decorating can also use some of the membrane switch inks.
 This process could lend itself as an alternative to thermoforming and provide a further reach into niche industrial printing.”